Ireland miss out despite win over Dutch

-Women's T20 European World Cup Qualifier: Ireland miss out in La Manga tournament despite win over Dutch
+Women's T20 World Cup European Qualifier: Ireland miss out in La Manga tournament despite win over Dutch

 Last updated on .From the section Cricket